 In addition to classroom training, this course is offered in the following training method:

 Training teams together is a proven way for IT staffs to maximize performance and savings, and optimize Red Hat technologies.
 Available for the entire JBoss and Red Hat curriculum, on-site training solutions offer flexibility and cost-effective training options, whether at your offices, at our training venues, or hosted in a virtual environment.

 Recommended next exam or course:

 Equips senior administrators and security professionals with the skills and knowledge required to harden systems against internal and external attacks.

 Equips senior administrators with the skills required to manage and deploy the Red Hat Directory Server on and for Red Hat Enterprise Linux systems.

 Certificates of Expertise are incremental credentials attached to an RHCE certification that demonstrate skills and knowledge in specialized areas.

-An RHCSS certification may be earned by an RHCE who has demonstrated deeper capabilities in networking services security, directory services, authentication, and SELinux policy management.
+RHCSS certification is earned by RHCEs who demonstrate deeper capabilities in networking services security, directory services, authentication, and SELinux.